 Some developers consider Node.js to be a security threat due to the lack of default error handling, caused by platform construction.
 Errors or application failures can lead to server turnoffs.

-Open Source Components That Cause Node.js Security Issues
+Open Source Components Causing Node.js Security Issues

 The following table reviews some of the open-source components you can find in Node.js projects.
-These components consist of hidden license elements that can cause a Node security risk.
+These components consist of hidden license elements that can cause a Node.js security risk.
 Failure to comply with hidden open-source license elements can put a company at risk of legal actions.

-Top 5 Node.js Security Risks
+Top 10 Node.js Security Risks and Their Solutions

-Node.js security issues can expose you to attacks like code injection, man-in-the-middle, and advanced persistent threats.
+Node.js security issues can expose you to attacks like code injection, man in the middle, and advanced persistent threats.
 Below is a brief review of the risks that may lead to these attacks, and possible solutions.

 3. Cross-Site Forgery Requests (CSFR)

-CSRF attacks force end-users to execute unnecessary actions on authenticated web applications.
-The targets of CSRF attacks are changes in application state requests because the attacker has no way of seeing the forged request-response.
+CSRF attacks force end users to execute unnecessary actions on authenticated web applications.
+The targets of CSRF attacks are changes in application state requests because the attacker has no way of seeing the forged request response.

 Hackers can trick users into executing unnecessary actions by using social engineering techniques, like sending links via chat or email.
 CSRF can force state-changing requests like changing email addresses and then transferring funds.
 For administrative users, CSRF can compromise the entire web application.

 Preventing CSRF in Node.js requires the use of Anti-Forgery Tokens.
-Anti-CSRF tokens are used to monitor and validate the authenticity of user requests and prevent one-click attacks.
+Anti-CSRF tokens are used to monitor and validate the authenticity of user requests, and prevent one-click attacks.

 4. Default cookie session name